 If your student has experienced discrimination or harassment, including sexual assault or sexual violence, sexual exploitation, interpersonal violence, or stalking, they are encouraged to report it to EOC.
-You can make a report by contacting EOC using the information in the orange box to the right or by filling out an online form found on EOC's website.
+You can make a report to EOC by using the contact information listed or by filling out an online form found on EOC's website.